 You should wash new sheets before using them for the first time to remove dust or allergens, make your bedding softer, and even help it fit better.

-In this guide you will learn why you need to wash brand new sheets and bedding, how to do it, and what happens if you don't.
+Let's start by examining why you need to wash brand-new sheets and bedding, and what happens if you don't.

 Contents